-It is not necessary to spend all your money on expensive stationery.
-One of the sketching tips for beginners, is to start sketching on textured paper.
-Later on, you can start using A4 sized papers used for photocopying.
 For sketching, a darker pencil is required as you can add more depth to your sketches by adding dark shadows and tones.
 You can always lessen the pressure on the pencil and lighten your strokes, so start with a 6B pencil of decent quality.
-You will require an eraser and a sharpener or a cutter handy, to sharpen the pencil, and carry a pad to support the papers.

 Now that you have all the equipment, the important thing before your start sketching is observation.
 Whatever the subject you want to sketch, the important thing before you start is to observe the subject carefully.
 It can be still life, nature, portrait or gesture drawing.